Ryun1/sancho-docker-node/README.md

 I will give an example of what you could do.

+Make sure you have a node running for these.

 #### Become a DRep, delegate to self and vote.

 1. Register as a DRep.